chaimtime/tutoring/about.md

 bodyClass: page-about
 ---

-My name is Haim Cohen, and I've been a public school teacher since 2005.
+My name is Dr. Haim Cohen, and I've been a public school teacher since 2005.
 Since 2011, I've been teaching at East Brunswick High School growing the computer science department.
 The department is now 3 teachers strong.
 One of my guiding principles is that I believe that all students can be successful at computer science.
-In our program we have increased the number of Women and BIPOC students to almost 50%.

 # Courses Taught